 Table windows display two special records at the very bottom of the table:

 The fill record placeholder is a row at the bottom of the table that shows where records being filled into the table window will appear.
 Small table windows fill so rapidly we will never see it.
 When a table is fetching enough records from a data source that is slow enough (such as from a slow web server source or other slow data sources), the fill record placeholder will show blue preview color indicating records are still being fetched.
 If the table window finishes fetching records before the display limit is reached the fill record disappears.
 If the table window hits the display limit of 50000 records yet the table contains still more records the fill record remains with a background color of gray and a fill record icon in the record handle.
-The table window above displays records from a table with very many records, so only the first 50000 are displayed and the fill record remains to alert us that the table contains more than 50000 records.
+The table window above displays records from a table with many records, so only the first 50000 are displayed and the fill record remains to alert us that the table contains more than 50000 records.

 The new record placeholder is a row at the bottom of the table, marked with an asterisk * icon in the record handle, that allows us to manually add new records to the table in the usual way.
 See the Editing Tables topic.